The Puglia Guys Puglia Guide

 - Puglia has two main airports, Bari International Airport-Karol Wojtyla and Salento Airport in Brindisi.
 They are an hour apart, and generally it takes the same time to drive to Alberobello from either airport.
 Bari is more convenient for Gargano and destinations north of Alberobello (including Matera) and Brindisi for Salento and destinations south of Alberobello.

 - There are good train connections along the main Adriatic line between Foggia – Bari – Brindisi – Lecce, but not otherwise.
-Certain train stations are located some distance outside the towns they serve.
+Some train stations are located between 3-5km outside the towns they serve.

-- Bus services connect some neighbouring towns and cities, but journeys can be cumbersome and services slow.
+- Bus services only connect some neighbouring towns and cities.
+Journeys can be cumbersome and services slow.
 Buses will not take you around the countryside or to the majority of beaches.

 From north to south, Puglia runs over 400km: